New York LLC Operating Agreements | A Comprehensive Guide

 This management structure contrasts with a Manager-Managed LLC, where the members appoint one or more managers to oversee the business operations.
 In a Manager-Managed LLC, the appointed managers have the authority to make decisions and act on behalf of the company.
 In contrast, the members typically have a more passive role, focusing on high-level decision-making and strategic planning.

-3. Voting Rights and Decision-Making Process: The agreement should outline the voting rights of each member or manager and the decision-making process for various business matters.
+• Voting Rights and Decision-Making Process: The agreement should outline each member or manager’s voting rights and decision-making for various business matters.

-To protect the personal assets of your LLC’s members and managers, your operating agreement should address the following:
+To protect the personal assets of your LLC’s members and managers, your operating agreement in New York should address the following:

 You may check out the Best Small Business Insurance in New York to learn more about business insurance.